Babies and crying (ICON)

 - giving your baby a warm bath

-These ideas may not always work straight away.
+These ideas may not always work straight away but will help your baby feel safe and close to you.

-You may need to try more than one.
+You may need to try more than one thing and that’s okay.

-This does not mean you are a bad parent.
+This does not mean you are doing anything wrong.

 - step away for a short time